bitfwdcommunity/KoalaDAO/Joey_README.md

 At the initial phase, the Eucalyptus tree committee will hold majority reputatoin and will oversee the operation of the KoalaDAO until there's momentum and the culture is healthy enough.
 Past that point hopefully the reputation will evolve dynamically to reflect the contributors impact, merit and accountability.

 The KoalaDAO will have initial stakeholders from the following 4 groups
-1. Community
+1. Community - the early joeys
-1. Communities Organizers
+1. Communities Organizers -  KoalaDAO friends who manage other communities
-1. Eucalyptus Tree Committee
+1. Eucalyptus Tree Committee - The inaugal committee that will bootsrap the KoalaDAO operationally
-1. Advisors (Forest Rangers)
+1. Bush Rangers (Advisors) - Independent members who will provide the Eucalyptus tree committee feedback.

 - Earning and slashing
 1. Earning reputation can be done in 2 ways (potentially other ways later)